EduArt-Robotik/edu_lib_sensorring/doc/pages/01_hardware.md

 The Sensor Ring Library uses [libusbtingo](https://github.com/hannesduske/libusbtingo) internally to support this interface.
 If the libusbtingo library is not previously installed it is automatically fetched while building the the Sensor Ring library.

-> ⚠️ The Sensor Ring library needs to be compiled with the `-DUSE_USBTINGO=ON` option to enable support for this interface.
+> ⚠️ The Sensor Ring library needs to be compiled with the `-DSENSORRING_USE_USBTINGO=ON` option to enable support for this interface.

 > ⚠️ The USBtingo is not recognized as CAN device by the Linux Kernel.
 The commands from the SocketCAN compatible adapter above don't work for this device.